 Why are we recording the current state of our freshwaters?

-Some influence from people on our waterways is an inevitable result of supporting our communities and agriculture, and it may not be possible to return most water bodies in New Zealand to their pre-human state.
-Even where human pressures could be almost completely removed, such as within national parks, introduced aquatic species such as trout, as well as native and exotic birds, insects and pest mammals, and natural processes such as erosion and atmospheric pollution, impact our waterways to some extent.
+Some influence from people on our waterways is an inevitable result of supporting our communities and primary producers, and it is unlikely that we can return some water bodies in New Zealand to their pre-human state.
+Even where human pressures could be almost completely removed, such as within national parks, introduced aquatic species, as well as native and exotic birds, insects and pest mammals, and natural processes such as erosion and atmospheric pollution, impact the health of our waterways to some extent.

 How is State calculated for our lake sites?